Critical Language Scholarship Program | Health and Safety

 • Be vigilant in restaurants, hotel lobbies, train compartments, airports, and train stations.
 Be wary of con artists, distractions, and diversions.

-• Talk to your host family about safety.
-Your safety is one of their priorities, and they will be able to give you more detailed information about areas you may want to avoid.
+• Talk to your host family and local staff about safety.
+Your safety is their priority, and they may be able to give you more detailed information about areas to avoid.

 • Practice situational awareness.
-Be aware of what is going on around you, and don’t think twice about moving or crossing the street to avoid unwanted attention.
+Be aware of what is going on around you at all times, and be prepared to cross the street or take an alternate route to avoid unwanted attention.

 Money Safety